Dr Emily Smyth

-Emily is a highly experienced Integrative Psychotherapist and Cognitive Behaviour Therapist.
-In addition to this, she has just submitted her major research as part of completing her Doctorate in Clinical Psychologist (2020), and is a Co-Founder of the Fitzrovia Psychology Clinic.
-She is therefore highly knowledgeable of the field of psychology including the theory and ever evolving evidence-base.
+Dr Emily Smyth is a highly experienced Chartered Clinical Psychologist, Cognitive Behaviour Therapist and Integrative Psychotherapist.
+She is also a Co-Founder of the Fitzrovia Psychology Clinic.
+She is highly knowledgeable of the field of psychology including the theory and ever evolving evidence-base.
 At the same time, Emily is a very 'human', relatable and approachable clinician which instantly helps to put people at ease, whilst giving them the utmost confidence that they are in safe and competent hands.

 - Dialectical Behaviour Therapy (DBT)

 - Integrative Psychotherapy (Psychodynamic / Existential / Humanistic).

 Fundamental to Emily’s approach is the emphasis she places upon the development of a safe, trustworthy, and authentic therapeutic relationship that is free from judgement and shame.
 This is what allows personal growth and development, and will enable you and Emily to work congruently together towards your goals.
 Emily also strongly believes in the integration of humour within her approach, acknowledging that the therapeutic process can also be a fun and positive experience.